klardotsh/klar.sh/www/src/cloudy-day.md

 (which, because counting is overrated, is actually about 33ft length overall).
 At a glance, here's how I currently have her outfitted:

-- **Hull**: Solid non-cored fibreglass.
-Thickness: thiccccq.
+- **Hull**: Solid non-cored fibreglass, averaging about 1/2" thick (it varies somewhat).
 - **Deck**: Fibreglass cored with 1/2" Coosa Bluewater 26 (previously 3/4"
   plywood); mostly replaced spring 2023
-- **Sails**: One two-reef coastal cruising mainsail (replaced spring 2022), one furling genoa (size and age unknown, guessing about 120% and "ancient"?)
+- **Sails**: One two-reef coastal cruising mainsail (replaced spring 2022), one furling genoa (size and age unknown, guessing about 130% and "ancient"?)
 - **Aux. propulsion**: 10kW electric motor (48VDC -> 3-phase AC; kit purchased
   from Thunderstruck EVs and installed summer 2022).
 Prop shaft is a standard 1" installed some time in the late '90s, propeller is a 2-fin of unknown age.
-- **Ground tackle**: Rocna 15kg anchor (spring 2023) and a whole, whole lotta chain and rope (unmeasured quite yet).
+- **Ground tackle**: Rocna 15kg anchor (spring 2023) attached to ~50ft of chain
+  and a further 250ft of nylon rope.
 Backup/prior anchor is a ~15kg CQR.
-A quite old Lewmar windlass + capstan exists but is currently unwired as of writing, and may be getting torn out this summer.
-TBD.
+The anchor is currently entirely managed by hand - the windlass that came with the boat both draws too much current for my 12V stepdowns, and was corroded to the point of breakage and malfunction anyway, so it was removed in May 2023.
 - **Batteries**: 48V 280Ah (~13.4kWh) LiFePO4, DIY assembled from 16x prismatic
   cells; installed summer 2022 and finally correctly balanced spring 2023 (oops...)